scylladb/scylladb/HACKING.md

 $ git submodule update --init --recursive
 ```

+### Dependencies

+Scylla depends on the system package manager for its development dependencies.

+Running `./install_dependencies.sh` (as root) installs the appropriate packages based on your Linux distribution.

 ### Build system

 **Note**: Compiling Scylla requires, conservatively, 2 GB of memory per native thread, and up to 3 GB per native thread while linking.